Mental Health

 Mental Health Inpatient Unit (Ward 5A)

-The Mental Health Inpatient Unit on Ward 5A at PCH is the state-wide assessment and treatment facility for children and young people who are 15 years old or under with complex and acute mental health issues.
+The Mental Health Inpatient Unit on Ward 5A at PCH is the state-wide assessment and treatment facility for children and young people up to 16 years old with complex and acute mental health issues.

 Location